htcondor/htcondor/docs/version-history/stable-release-series-90.rst

 Bugs Fixed:

+- Fixed a bug that would cause the *condor_schedd* to leak file descriptors, eventually run out, and crash, when unable to launch the scheduler universe job for any reason.
+  :jira:`1261`

 - When a failure occurs with a grid universe job of type ``batch``, the local job is now always put on hold, instead of the remote job being canceled and automatically resubmitted.